LucianoStradiot/BaSP-M2023/README.md

 * In this week we will do some exercises of JavaScript divided into different js files in the folder "exercises".
 This will be displayed on the console in an index.html file.

+### WEEK - 06

+* In this week we will add the sign up and sign in forms to the landing page and his respective validations on each field with JavaScript.

 _New content will be added every week to improve it and eventually reach the expected result._